gyhdc/wheat-simulation/README.md

 This repository has made public the key configurations for model training and detection related to the paper "Counting wheat heads using a simulation model" [ ], as well as the unified code for evaluating model detection and counting performance.

-The `main.py` in the `Assess` folder is the main code for evaluation testing.
+The `main.py` in the `Assess` folder is the main code for evaluation and test.

 The `Models` folder contains the configuration files for the model during training and testing.